Mayhem (band): 1984–1988: Early years

 Mayhem was founded in 1984 by guitarist Øystein Aarseth (initially known as "Destructor", later "Euronymous"), bassist and vocalist Jørn Stubberud ("Necrobutcher"), and drummer Kjetil Manheim.
 The band took their name from the Venom song "Mayhem with Mercy".
 The lineup began performing cover songs by Black Sabbath, Venom and Motörhead.
 Once they began to write their own music, their major influences were Venom, Motörhead, Black Sabbath, Slayer, Bathory and Celtic Frost.
 Other significant influences include Sarcófago, Parabellum, Hellhammer, Amebix, GBH, the Exploited, Discharge, the Misfits, Dead Kennedys, Sodom, Destruction, Tormentor, Tangerine Dream, Pink Floyd and Marillion.
 Soon, they recorded the demo Pure Fucking Armageddon.
 After its release, Aarseth and Stubberud, during the studio rehearsals for the first demo, recruited two session members, Eirik Norheim ("Messiah") and Sven Erik Kristiansen ("Maniac"), in 1986 and 1987.
 Norheim performed only at one concert, which took place on 20 April 1985 in Ski, and by the end of that year, he had left Mayhem.
 He later formed the hardcore punk band Within Range and the Oi!/street punk band Cockroach Clan.
 With Kristiansen, Mayhem recorded their first EP, Deathcrush, in 1987, which was released through Euronymous' newly formed label Posercorpse Music.
 Manheim and Euronymous only performed at one show on 22 March 1986 at the Ski theater under the name L.E.G.O., which was recorded on video.
 This was a side project focused on experimental music that challenged mainstream conventions.

 The initial release of Deathcrush, limited to 1,000 copies, quickly sold out.
 It was later reissued in 1993 by the newly renamed Deathlike Silence Productions in collaboration with Euronymous' Oslo specialist record shop Helvete (Norwegian for "Hell").
-Manheim and Kristiansen departed from the band in 1988.
+Manheim and Kristiansen departed the band in 1988.